godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

     }

 .. note:: As with file paths, you can use ".." to get a parent node.
 The best
-          practice is to avoid doing that though not to break encapsulation and keep your code organized.
+          practice is to avoid doing that though not to break encapsulation.
           You can also start the path with a forward slash to make it absolute, in which case your topmost node would be "/root", the application's predefined root viewport.

 Syntactic sugar
 ~~~~~~~~~~~~~~~

-You can use two shorthands to shorten your code in GDScript: putting the
+You can use two shorthands to shorten your code in GDScript.
+Firstly, putting the
 ``onready`` keyword before a member variable makes it initialize right before
 the ``_ready()`` callback.